Enhanced quantum emission from a topological Floquet resonance: Enhancement the Nonclassical emissions using FDMR

-Another important parameter for evaluating the nonclassical properties of the generated photon pairs is the Coincidence to Accidental Rate (CAR).
-It serves as a reliable indicator of the signal-to-noise ratio of the entangled photons and is obtained by integrating $g_{si}^{(2)}(t)$ over the peak at $t=0$.
-The CAR is measured as $\mathrm{CAR}\propto \frac{N_c}{N_s N_i}$, where $N_c$ represents the coincident count rate, and $N_{s/i}$ denotes the single count rates of the signal/idler.
-Note that, all three count rates $N_j$ ($j=c, s, i$) scale quadratically with the pump power (see Methods), resulting in the observed inverse dependence of CAR with the square of power in agreement with our theoretical model, see Fig. \ref{Fig3}f.
+which serves as a reliable indicator of the signal-to-noise ratio of the non-classical photons and is obtained by integrating $g_{si}^{(2)}(t)$ over the peak at $t=0$.
+The CAR is measured as $\mathrm{CAR}\propto \frac{N_{tot,c}}{N_{tot,s} N_{tot, i}}$, Note that, all three count rates $N_{tot,j}$ ($j=c, s, i$) scale quadratically with the pump power (see Supplementary Information), resulting in the observed inverse dependence of CAR with the square of power in agreement with our theoretical model, see Fig. \ref{Fig3}f.
 This figure also provides a comparison of the CAR between the FDMR and the edge state (heater off) under various pump powers.
 Our source achieves an exceptional CAR value of $2300$, significantly surpassing the $\mathrm{CAR}\approx 1.01$ obtained with edge states in the absence of the FDMR.
-Moreover, this performance exceeds what is typically achieved with other similar sources utilizing edge states in larger chips and topologically trivial single and cascaded ring resonators.
-The result highlights the outstanding performance of the FDMR in enhancing the nonclassical characteristics of the generated photons.
-In Table \ref{table1}, we compare our Floquet entangled source and the current state-of-the-art photon-pair sources in silicon.
-Unlike basic microring resonators \cite{ Kumar:13, guo2019nonclassical, clementi2023programmable}, FDMR has the capacity to be turned on and off in situ while also having the capability to couple with edge states.
-Multiple FDMRs can be activated and coupled on a single chip.
-These characteristics distinguish our system from the traditional approach of entanglement generation using microring resonators.